jodfie/TF-Lite-On-Pi/Raspberry_Pi_Guide.md

-# Part 2 - How to Run TensorFlow Lite Object Detection Models on the Raspberry Pi (with Optional Coral USB Accelerator)
+# How to Run TensorFlow Lite Object Detection Models on the Raspberry Pi (with Optional Coral USB Accelerator)

 <p align="center">
    <img src="doc/TFLite-vs-EdgeTPU.gif">